 Understand and Follow South Carolina Rental Law

 The South Carolina Landlord-Renter Act places certain duties and grants specific rights to residential property investors.
-When deciding how to manage their business, renters, and clients, professional property management teams always refer to the law first.
+When deciding how to manage their business, renters, and clients, professional full-service property management teams always refer to the law first.

 The application of the law requires precision and careful study of each statute.
 Here are some examples of things you can do to remain in compliance.

 How to Terminate a Rental Contract After Nonpayment of Rent

 According to Section 27-40-710, in normal circumstances when the government hasn’t imposed measures like eviction moratoriums, you can terminate the rental contract and begin eviction proceedings after five days.
 However, you need to let the renter know in writing that eviction is the consequence of their lack of payment.

 The written notice doesn’t have to be lengthy or detailed; clarity is key.

 For example, according to 27-40-710B, you could write, verbatim, 'If you do not pay your rent within five days of the due date, the [property owner] can start to have you evicted.
 You will get no other notice as long as you live in this rental unit.'
 If you include this type of statement in the contract, you have the right to evict after five days.

 What to Do if It Seems Like the Renter Has Abandoned the Property

 In Section 27-40-730, the law explains that you can consider a unit 'abandoned' if the renter has been absent from it for at least 15 days without paying rent.
 But what do you do about the things they have left in the apartment?
 This is where the kind of property management Charleston investors need can share in-depth knowledge of the law.